 1.1 Background and Purpose

-This document defines relevant Standards, specifications and Engineering Recommendations for Users to follow when connecting or seeking connection to the National Electricity Transmission System (NETS) as set out under CC.6.2.1.2 or ECC.6.2.1.2 of the Grid Code Connection Conditions, as applicable and pursuant to the terms of the Bilateral Connection Agreement (BCA).
+This document defines relevant standards, specifications and Engineering Recommendations for Users to follow when connecting or seeking connection to the National Electricity Transmission System (NETS) as set out under CC.6.2.1.2 or ECC.6.2.1.2 of the Grid Code Connection Conditions, as applicable and pursuant to the terms of the Bilateral Connection Agreement (BCA).

 Apparatus commissioned prior to the implementation date of this Relevant Electrical Standard (RES) will continue to be subject to the Standards applicable at the time of commissioning of that Apparatus.